approach0/math-dense-retrievers/README.md

  | |-index-ColBERT-arqmath2
 ```

-In the config file `code/pya0/utils/transformer_eval.ini`, change the following path to your current working directory (where this README file locates):
+In the config file `code/pya0/utils/transformer_eval.ini`, change the following config variable to your current working directory where this README file locates, for example:

 ```ini
 store = /store2/scratch/w32zhong/math-dense-retrievers